udacity/CarND-Vehicle-Detection/README.md

 3. Loss: hinge

 In addition to the hyper-parameters of the Linear SVM, we have few parameters in our vehicle detection system such as `spatial_size`, `pix_per_cell`, and `HOG orientations`.
 For those parameters, we used best recommended values available in computer vision literature.

+For more details regarding the training and validating our machine learning model please refer **`Vehicle_Detection.ipynb`** notebook.

 ### Handling False Positives and Multiple Detectors